An AEC framework for fields with commuting automorphisms: The AEC framework

-Example 2.9 in \cite{multi} lists several examples of multiuniversal classes, and FCA-classes serve as additional examples of a multiuniversal class that is not universal (as an AEC).
+FCA-classes serve as examples of a multiuniversal class that is not universal (as an AEC) (see Example 2.7 in \cite{multi}).
 Moreover, it is easy to see that if we take the collection $\E$ to consist of formulae of the form $x^n+\sum_{k=0}^{n-1}t_k(\bar{y})x^k=0$, where $n>0$, and each $t_k$ is an $L$-term, then the $acl_\sigma$-closure coincides with the $\E$-closure from Definition \ref{eclos}.
 We will use Corollary \ref{egalois} to show that it is a homogeneous class and that existential types imply Galois types, but first we need to show that it has AP and JEP.